raystack/siren/docs/concepts/architecture.md

 ### Cortex Ruler

-* The upstream Cortex ruler deployment which is used for rule creation in proper namespace/group.
+* The upstream Cortex ruler deployment which is used for rule creation in the proper namespace/group.
   The [`cortex_host`](../reference/configuration.md#-cortex.address) config can be set in Siren.

 ### Cortex Alertmanager